Skip to main content

 • A new set of M runners is selected from the remaining candidates

-3. After MAX_RETRIES (default: 3) consecutive failures, the job transitions to Failed and reputation -= SLASH_THRESHOLD for persistent non-responders
+3. After MAX_RETRIES (default: 3) consecutive failures, the job transitions to Failed and the persistent non-responders receive an additional reputation hit

-Economic alignment: Not executing = passive timeout = reputation loss.
+Economic alignment: Not executing = passive timeout = reputation loss via the §6.1 EMA.
 Runners are incentivized to either execute or proactively avoid accepting jobs they cannot execute (by not heartbeating for job types they lack).
+There is no skip_task interface; explicit skipping creates adverse incentives (runners cherry-picking jobs) and unnecessary on-chain transactions.

 7. Entitlement Registry (0x0000…0007)